 So who was Amrita, and where did she come from?
-Here’s a little introductory video I made, referring to some of her best known works, and letters.
+Watch the introductory video (above) I made, referring to some of her best known works, and letters.

 Later, yet another painting of her sister won her a prestigious Gold Medal from the Grand Salon.

 In this painting, “Young Girls”, it is believed that while the subjects were Indu (her sister) and a French friend in conversation.
 The two women, one poised and assured, the other more awkward with her face buried beneath streaming hair, have been believed to be embodying different sides of the artist herself.

 Even though Amrita came from a very privileged family, her art reflected the rural poor and mostly centered around women.
 During her time in Paris, she chose to paint the grim reality of the glitzy glamourous Paris.
 Like in this one, she painted a professional model – one that looks tired, with a body fading away.
 She didn’t make her nudes in a way that was erotic or sensuous; her art reflected reality and the nudes never meet the gaze of the viewer.

 Indian art traditionally tended to the sketchy and sentimental, but Amrita was determined to find a new way of showing the reality of the country that her father had taught her to love.
 Her art from her time in India is marked by angular faces and big eyes; and the women are suddenly more relatable and real.

 ‘There are such wonderful, such glorious things in India, so many unexploited pictorial possibilities, that it is a pity that so few of us have ever attempted to look for them even (much less interpret them),’ she explained in a letter.

 If realism defined Amrita’s art, ambiguity was its hallmark.
 Look at her paintings from NGMA, New Delhi or this one above.
 Are the figures hopeful or without life?
 Are they celebratory or sacrificial?
 Are the women in control, or are they submitting to their fate?
 Even in Woman Resting on Charpoy – is the woman relaxing or tired / ill?